 A generation lost in space

-This line captures a generation that once stood united but now feels directionless.
+A generation that once stood united now feels directionless.

-“Lost in space” suggests cultural aimlessness, while also nodding to the Space Race, an era defined by technological ambition but lacking moral or emotional grounding.
+“Lost in space” means cultural aimlessness, while also referencing the Space Race, an era defined by technological ambition but lacking moral grounding.

 With no time left to start again

-The idea of running out of time emphasizes the urgency and finality of the situation, implying that there are no second chances to fix what’s been broken.
+Running out of time means there are no second chances to fix what’s been broken.

 So, come on, Jack be nimble, Jack be quick